hapi-server/verifier-nodejs/README.md

 	--url URL
 	--id DATASETID
 	--parameter PARAMETERNAME
-	--timemin ISO8601
+	--timemin HAPITIME
-	--timemax ISO8601
+	--timemax HAPITIME
 ```

 If no arguments are provided, a web server is started on port 9999, which can be accessed at "http://localhost:9999/".
-If `URL` is provided, then output goes to stdout.
+If `--url URL` is provided, then output goes to stdout and a web server is not started.
+See `verify.html` for documentation.

-Default is to check all datasets and all parameters and use `timemin=sampleStartDate` and `timemax=sampleStopDate` if both given, otherwise `timemin=startDate` and `timemax=startDate+P1D` are used.

 # Server Usage

 ```
-node verify.js
+node verify.js [--port PORT]
 ```
 The default port is 9999.
 See http://localhost:9999/ for documentation.

 # TODO

-1. Add tests for HAPI Binary and JSON format (only first set of lines of CSV are tested).
+1. Add tests for HAPI Binary and HAPI JSON output formats (currently, only the first set of lines of CSV are tested).
-2. Check response when no parameters or all parameters are given (`/info` and `/data` tests are for one parameter at a time).
-This can catch some errors where the ordering in the response from `/info` is not consistent ordering of data in output file (only when at least one parameter has a different type than others).
-Will need to compare actual numbers when one parameter is requested and all to catch all ordering errors, however.
-3. Try data request with different but equivalent representations of time and verify that response does not change.
-4. Check that size of `bin.centers` and `bin.ranges` arrays are consistent with `size`.
+2. Check that size of `bin.centers` and `bin.ranges` arrays are consistent with `size`.
-5. Handle leap seconds.
+3. Handle leap seconds.
-6. Allow parameters `dataTimeout` and `metadataTimeout`.
+4. Allow parameters `dataTimeout` and `metadataTimeout`?
+5. Add stress test.

 # Contact